MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-windowsexplorer.md

 To see an example of the standard Open dialog box, start Wordpad and, on the File menu, click Open.

 > [!NOTE]
 > In Windows Vista, this policy setting applies only to applications that are using the Windows XP common dialog box style.
-This policy setting does not apply to the new Windows Vista common dialog box style.
-It is a requirement for third-party applications with Windows 2000 or later certification to adhere to this setting.
+This policy setting doesn't apply to the new Windows Vista common dialog box style.
+It's a requirement for third-party applications with Windows 2000 or later certification to adhere to this setting.
 <!-- NoFileMRU-Description-End -->

 <!-- NoFileMRU-Editable-Begin -->